 Professor Cull Answers 10 Questions on Propaganda

 Note from the CPD Blog Manager: This post was adapted from a real exchange between CPD Faculty Fellow and Master of Public Diplomacy Program Director Nicholas J. Cull and a student interested in the historical practice and impact of propaganda.
 The text has been edited for the CPD Blog.
+Read other Q&As about propaganda between students and Professor Cull here and here.

 Dear Interested Student,